F5Networks/f5-appsvcs-templates/README.md

 After installing RPM package on the BIGIP system, in order to enable perfomance tracing, the following environment variables are required to be set on the BIGIP system:

- * F5_PERF_TRACING_ENABLED - boolean flag to enable FAST Perfomance tracing
+ * F5_PERF_TRACING_ENABLED - boolean flag to enable BIG-IP FAST Perfomance tracing
  * F5_PERF_TRACING_DEBUG - boolean flag to enable additional logging on Jaeger client
  * F5_PERF_TRACING_ENDPOINT - Jaeger url for sending traces (i.e. http://<ip_address>:14268/api/traces)

 ### Logging

-All log messages should contain the worker name (FAST Worker) for easier filtering.
+All log messages should contain the worker name (BIG-IP FAST Worker) for easier filtering.

 The following logging levels are used (from low priority to high):